The Auvergne is not

 auvergnate / Auvergne hotpot

-La potée auvergnate is a classic country dish made up of simple and
+La potée auvergnate is a classic country dish made up of

 easily available ingredients; cabbages, potatoes, bacon, pork and